sbilly/awesome-security/README.md

 ### Monitoring / Logging

-* [wireshark](https://www.wireshark.org) - Wireshark is a free and open-source packet analyzer.
-It is used for network troubleshooting, analysis, software and communications protocol development, and education.
-Wireshark is very similar to tcpdump, but has a graphical front-end, plus some integrated sorting and filtering options.
 * [justniffer](http://justniffer.sourceforge.net/) - Justniffer is a network protocol analyzer that captures network traffic and produces logs in a customized way, can emulate Apache web server log files, track response times and extract all "intercepted" files from the HTTP traffic.
 * [httpry](http://dumpsterventures.com/jason/httpry/) - httpry is a specialized packet sniffer designed for displaying and logging HTTP traffic.
 It is not intended to perform analysis itself, but to capture, parse, and log the traffic for later analysis.
 It can be run in real-time displaying the traffic as it is parsed, or as a daemon process that logs to an output file.
 It is written to be as lightweight and flexible as possible, so that it can be easily adaptable to different applications.
 * [ngrep](http://ngrep.sourceforge.net/) - ngrep strives to provide most of GNU grep's common features, applying them to the network layer. ngrep is a pcap-aware tool that will allow you to specify extended regular or hexadecimal expressions to match against data payloads of packets.
 It currently recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces, and understands BPF filter logic in the same fashion as more common packet sniffing tools, such as tcpdump and snoop.